-Poplarville safe room remains - Picayune Item
+Poplarville safe room remains open - Picayune Item

 The county has a third community safe room in Carriere, but it was not opened for this event.

 As of Tuesday morning, the storm is almost stationary with very little steering currents, said Manley, and residents should stay weather aware.
+The National Weather Service cancelled the Hurricane Warning for Pearl River County at 10:22 a.m.
+Tuesday.
+The Emergency Operations Center announced it will resume normal operations at 1 p.m.
+Tuesday.

 PRC Board of Trustees hears bond update